 In The 4 Hour Body, Tim Ferriss advises runners to maintain a pace above 180 steps per minute: “Focus on at least 90 steps per minute with each leg.
 Particularly if fatigued, focus on this stride rate, which automatically produces the other characteristics of good running mechanics.”

-The original version of the album emphasizes rhythm–rather than melody–as I wanted to make it simple to hear the beat and move with it.
-To add a little variety, I’ve created an alternate version with the same tempo and a more melodic approach.
+For what it’s worth, the album emphasizes rhythm–rather than melody–as I wanted to make it simple to hear the beat and move with it.
+To add a little variety, I’ve also created an alternate version with the same tempo and a more melodic approach, and I’m including a free copy of that with every order.

 In the end, it’s the beat–more than the melodies–that will change your workout.
 But, the melodies keep things interesting.
 And, having twice as much music will give you more beats, more melodies, and more options.

-Lastly, if you try these out and don’t feel a difference, drop me a line–and I’ll send you a refund.
-(Your email receipt will include my contact information–in case you want to touch base.)
+Personally, I love the feeling and effects of running at this pace.
+But, everyone’s different.
+So, if you try this out–and don’t feel an improvement–drop me a line, and I’ll give you a full refund.
+(Your email receipt will include my contact information–in case you have questions, feedback, etc.)

 So, if you want to pick up the pace and see how it changes your routine, you can download both versions of the 180 BPM Mix here.